History

 Strategy

 Everard Energy is led by a core management team with a proven-track record of project delivery and value creation from technically and commercially challenging assets in both the North Sea and the international arena.
 Everard Energy is a financially robust business and provides a stable platform upon which management aim to leverage their regional knowledge and rigorous technical work.
 The company will pursue a cautious approach to growth through both acquisition and licence applications drawing on the experience within the management team that cover the key technical, commercial and financial disciplines.
-Although a non-operated business today, our strategy is to pursue a mix of operated and non-operated projects; we have established the capacity to successfully and safely operate smaller developments but want the benefit of a wider portfolio without over-stretching our internal resources.
-As a joint venture partner, we aim to hold material equity positions where we can justify dedicating resources to add-value through conducting proprietary work.